Best Spots for Beginner Rock Climbing in Tahoe

 If it’s a super-hot day, this may not be your best bet as it’s lower in elevation than Tahoe and also South facing, but the South Yuba River is just down the road if you want to jump in afterwards.

-Rappelling after outdoor rock climbing in Truckee
+Rappelling after outdoor rock climbing in Tahoe

 Rappelling while outdoor rock climbing in Truckee, CA.